 20: Qualify for Google Shopping

 For your eBay listings to show up in Google Shopping, your listing needs to meet the minimum requirements and this varies per category.
-The bare minimum you need to have is brand, model and a product code (e.g. UPC, ISBN or EAN).
+The bare minimum you need to have is brand, model and a product identifier (e.g. UPC, ISBN or EAN).
 You’ll also need color, size, gender and Manufacturer Part Number (MPN) if applicable to your category.

 Then check that your listings are showing up in Google Shopping, and that your template is coded correctly so the description shows up rather than general text about your store.
 Below is an example of a listing with a badly coded template.